IACLE Travel Awards

 These annual awards enable IACLE members to travel to international contact lens meetings.

-The IACLE Travel Awards are supported by all the industry sponsors of IACLE (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb and Euclid).
+The 2020 IACLE Travel Awards are funded by all the Industry Sponsors of IACLE (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb and Euclid).
 These Awards are also supported by the Association of Optometric Contact Lens Educators and by the American Academy of Optometry.

 The three recipients of the 2020 IACLE Travel Award will each receive:

-- A bursary of up to US$3,000 towards the cost of attending one of the following meetings during 2020:
+- A bursary of up to US$3,000 towards the cost of attending a major international meeting.

 - A certificate to mark the award, to be presented at the meeting attended.

 - Publicity relating to the award in IACLE communications and other media.

 About The Awards